MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/dark-mode.md

 - UWP v10.0.10240.0 or greater.
 - Xamarin.Forms (any version).

-The process of supporting appearance modes, including dark and light, is as follows:
+The process of supporting appearance modes, including light and dark, is as follows:

 1. Define resources shared by your entire application in a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).
 2. Define a resource dictionary theme for each appearance mode that provides overrides specific to each style you wish to change.